-Study Questions Science Behind Hunting Plans
+Study Questions Science Behind Hunting Management Plans

 Wildlife should be managed using the best available science.